 \section{Abstract}

 Pretrained vision foundation models (VFMs) advance robotic learning via rich visual representations, yet individual VFMs typically excel only in specific domains, limiting generality across tasks.
-Distilling multiple VFMs into a unified representation for policy can mitigate this limitation but often yields inflexible task-specific feature selection and requires costly full re-training to incorporate robot-domain knowledge.
+Distilling multiple VFMs into a unified representation can mitigate this limitation but often yields inflexible task-specific feature selection and requires costly full retraining to incorporate robot-domain knowledge.
 We propose \textbf{\alias}, a \textbf{V}ision \textbf{E}xpert transformer for \textbf{R}obot learning.
 During pretraining, \alias distills multiple VFMs into a vision expert library.
-It then fine-tunes only a lightweight routing network (fewer than 0.4\% of parameters) to dynamically select task-relevant experts from the pretrained library for downstream robot tasks.
+We then fine-tune only a lightweight routing network (fewer than 0.4\% of parameters) to dynamically select task-relevant experts from the pretrained library for downstream robot tasks.
 We further introduce \textit{Patchwise Expert Routing} with \textit{Curriculum Top-K Annealing} to improve both flexibility and precision of dynamic expert selection.
 Moreover, \alias supports parameter-efficient finetuning for scalable expert utilization and adaptive robot-domain knowledge integration.
 Across 17 diverse robotic tasks and multiple policy heads, \alias achieves state-of-the-art performance.
-We find that \alias reduces large-norm outliers in task-irrelevant regions (\textit{e.g.}, background) and concentrates on task-critical regions.
-Visualizations and codes can be found in \url{https://yixiaowang7.github.io/ver_page/}.
+We find that \alias reduces large-norm outliers in task-irrelevant regions (e.g., background) and concentrates on task-critical regions.
+More visualizations and codes are available in \url{https://yixiaowang7.github.io/ver_page/}.